ibm-cloud-docs/apps/best-practice.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-03-16"
+lastupdated: "2018-05-21"

 ---

 # What makes a good app?
 {: #best-practice}

-Build your app in {{site.data.keyword.Bluemix_notm}} to take advantage of all the things cloud has to offer.
-These best practices can help you ensure your apps are cloud-ready.
+Build your app in {{site.data.keyword.Bluemix_notm}} to take advantage of all the things cloud offers.
+These best practices can help you ensure that your apps are cloud-ready.
 {:shortdesc}

 ## Build your app to be independent of topology